 Equipment and Materials: $100

-Again, equipment such as a rake, digging tools, and drying equipment are fixed costs that are a one-time investment and do not increase with acres planted.
+Again, equipment such as a rake, digging tools, and drying equipment are fixed costs as one-time investments and do not increase with acres planted.
 Total costs are estimated at $100 since little equipment is required for preparation of wild-simulated planting areas.
 Additionally, the major costs incurred with woods-cultivated culture is due to the likelihood of disease (fungal) problems and the associated need for a backpack sprayer, fungicides, and protective clothing.
 With the wild-simulated budget projected here, there will be no use of fungicides.

 Total Costs = $1,925